NFYK14014U Introduction to String Theory

 - Be able to quantize the open and closed bosonic string and compute the spectrum.

-- Be able to explain the connection between the critical space-time dimension of string theory and anomalies, both for the lightcone as well as for the covariant quantization.
+- Be able to explain the connection between the critical space-time dimension of string theory and anomalies in the conformal symmetry in two dimensions.

 - Be able to explain how a D-brane is defined from open string theory.

-- Be able to explain the essentials of why there are five consistent superstring theories.
+- Be able to explain the massless spectrum of closed superstrings.

 - Be able to explain the essentials of T-duality for type IIA and type IIB string theory.